Do You Need a Rhode Island Cerebral Palsy Lawyer?

 - Failure to identify and correct umbilical cord complications;

 - Failure to identify and treat medical conditions in the mother during prenatal care;

 - Failure to perform a cesarean (c-section) in a timely fashion;

 - Failure to properly monitor the baby’s heart rate through a fetal heart rate monitor;

 - Failure to react appropriately when signs of fetal distress first appear;

 - Improper use of force to extract the baby.

-An experienced medical malpractice lawyer can review your case to determine whether an instance of cerebral palsy was avoidable and whether a lawsuit should be filed.
+An experienced medical malpractice lawyer or brain injury lawyer can review your case to determine whether an instance of cerebral palsy was avoidable and whether a lawsuit should be filed.
 The Rhode Island cerebral palsy attorneys of Gemma Law Associates, Inc., have handled many birth injury cases and are familiar with the issues that may arise in a lawsuit.